iov-one/docs/docs/weave/weave-api-spec/02-transaction.md

 syntax = "proto3";
 ```

-This line indicates protobuf file uses `proto3` as language syntax
+This line indicates the protobuf file uses `proto3` as language syntax,

-Next is the package this codec belongs to is defined
+Next we define the package to which this codec belongs.

 ```proto
 package bnsd;
 ```

-Every codec message that will be used to interacting with `bnsd` is boiled down to this codec file via *imports*
+Every codec message that will be used to interact with `bnsd` is boiled down to this codec file via _imports_

 ```proto
 import "cmd/bnsd/x/username/codec.proto";